PopulateTools/ine-places/README.md

 ## Data License

-The data included in this gem has been extracted from the [INE](http://ine.es) and has been processed and manipulated to fit in a CSV format.
-The sources of the data are included in the first paragraph of this file.
+We have created the CSV files we use as source for the gem to make data availabale from data extracted from INE.
+In spanish and according to INE's own formula:

+_Elaboración propia con datos extraídos del sitio web del INE: www.ine.es_

-Please read the conditions about using the data provided by this gem in the [INE documentation](http://www.ine.es/ss/Satellite?L=0&c=Page&cid=1254735849170&p=1254735849170&pagename=Ayuda%2FINELayout#).
+Please read the conditions about reusing the data provided by this gem in INE's [Licensing page](http://www.ine.es/ss/Satellite?L=0&c=Page&cid=1254735849170&p=1254735849170&pagename=Ayuda%2FINELayout#) (in spanish).

 ## License